 The valsalva manoeuvre - Whilst holding your nose, with your mouth and eyes shut, exhale like you are inflating a balloon for 10 - 15 seconds.

 Cold water immersion - Fill a bowl with ice cold water, hold your breath and submerge your face in the water for 5 -10 seconds.

-Before a doctor can diagnose SVT, they will check symptoms and do a thorough examination.
+Before a doctor can diagnose supraventricular tachycardia, they will check symptoms and do a thorough examination.
 This usually involves a blood pressure test and a listen to the heartbeat, using a stethoscope.

-If individuals don’t suffer from other heart disorders, SVT is rarely life threatening.
+If individuals don’t suffer from other heart disorders, supraventricular tachycardia is rarely life threatening.
 However, the best way of avoiding it is to maintain a healthy diet, undertake regular exercise and avoid smoking and heavy drinking.